 - The cochlear nerve is part of the auditory pathway, conveying auditory information from the cochlea of the internal ear to the cochlear nuclei in the brainstem in order to enable the sense of hearing.

 Watch our video tutorial to find out more about the nuclei, course and branches of the vestibulocochlear nerve!

 If you need to recall the inner ear anatomy, have a look at the video tutorial below:

 Solidify your knowledge with our quiz about the anatomy and function of the vestibulocochlear nerve.

-Ready to also tackle the other cranial nerves?
+Ready to also tackle the rest of the 12 cranial nerves?
 Then give our customizable quiz a try!